nillovna/gitlab_get_by_groups/README.md

-Gitlab gt clone repositories by group
+Gitlab git clone repositories by group
 ===================

 Script to get gitlab repositories in groups